zaritskylab/Interpretability/Single_Cell_Mask_Interpreter/README.md

 python -m ipykernel install --user --name single_cell_mask_interpreter --display-name "Python (single_cell_mask_interpreter)"
 ```

-The environment has been installed successfully when Python can import the required packages and detect the available GPU.
-Exact tested framework and CUDA versions will be documented after the dependency specification is finalized.
+The workflow was tested with Python 3.9.15, PyTorch 2.5.1, and torchvision 0.20.1 on an NVIDIA GeForce RTX 4090.
+The environment has been installed successfully when the required packages import correctly and PyTorch detects the available GPU.

 ## Data and Models